zkamvar/user2021/prose.md

 It was important that we choose something that was user friendly, easy to install, easily customizable, and had a welcoming community behind it.
-We tried out several static site generators, but very few were easy to install and none of them fit all of our criteria.
+We tried out several static site generators, but the largest barrier for many of these was that they were not easy to install and maintain.

 Eventually, we settled on the fact that R is the best place to go for our needs because of several reasons, but mostly:

-1. First and foremost: R is full of friendly communities!
+1. First and foremost: R is chock-full of friendly communities!
+  - RLadies
+  - ROpenSci
+  - RForwards
+  - MiR
 2. R comes as a binary that can be installed on all major operating systems and is available online via RStudio Cloud
 3. R has a robust ecosystem for publishing thanks to {knitr} and RMarkdown

-Once we identified R as our solution, the natural place to go was blogdown, but we quickly realized that while the tools were separated from the content and the documentation was rich and accessible, there were many aspects that would not fit our model including the presence of styling within the repository.
+Once we identified R as our solution, the natural place to go was one of the RMarkdown variants like blogdown or hugodown, but we found that while the tools were indeed separated from the content and the documentation was rich and accessible, there were many aspects that would not fit our model including the presence of styling within the repository.

-We realized that an unlikely contender, {pkgdown}, a documentation site generator, used the same model that we were looking for: It meets people where they are, content is pure markdown with no extra templating required, the tools to build everything lived in a separate package, and it can be customizable by making your own package to host your CSS, JS, and HTML templates.
+We realized that an unlikely contender, {pkgdown}, a documentation site generator, used the same model that we were looking for: It meets people where they are, content is pure markdown with no extra templating required, the tools to build everything lived in a separate package, and it can be customized by making your own package to host your CSS, JS, and HTML templates.

 From this model, we created three packages to serve as the infrastructure tools,